-- Al-Qa’ida in the Arabian Peninsula (AQAP) is an Islamic extremist organization based in Yemen.
+- Al-Qa’ida in the Arabian Peninsula (AQAP) is an Islamist extremist organization based in Yemen.
 It is al-Qa’ida’s most active global affiliate.

-- In 2009, 2010, and 2012, AQAP plotted to blow up airliners over the United States.
-The chief architect of these plans, bombmaker Ibrahim al-Asiri, remains in Yemen.
+- Three separate AQAP plots to blow up airliners over the United States failed in 2009, 2010, and 2012.
+The chief architect of these plans, bomb-maker Ibrahim al-Asiri, remains in Yemen.
 Asiri has trained other AQAP operatives to build new non-metallic explosives that can evade airport security detection.

-- The deaths of AQAP leader Nasir al-Wahishi and other top leaders have not affected AQAP’s operational tempo.
-Its new chief, Qasim al-Rimi, continues to direct attacks against the Iran-backed Shia Huthis, and AQAP has acquired new weaponry and support from sympathetic Sunni tribes across Yemen.
+- The deaths of AQAP leader Nasir al-Wahishi and other commanders have not affected AQAP’s operational tempo.
+Its current chief, Qasim al-Rimi, continues to direct attacks against the Iranian-backed Shia Huthis, and AQAP has acquired new weaponry and support from sympathetic Sunni tribes across Yemen.

 AQAP has demonstrated the intent and capability to act outside its primary area of operations in Yemen and has attempted to strike the United States on three occasions since 2009.
-AQAP continues to hone media outreach efforts and propaganda through its online English-language magazine, Inspire, publishing the 15th edition this month, which encouraged lone offender and knife attacks and the assassinations of US businessmen.
+AQAP continues to hone media outreach efforts and propaganda through its online English-language magazine, Inspire, publishing its 17th issue in August 2017, which focused on train derailments.